sowcow/blog/content/posts/der-himmel-uber-berlin.md

 But otherwise this looks like obvious genre and target audience switch.
 And the character of Cassiel has traded that darker mystery to fit the role.
 Which means watching this would devalue the first movie experience that still has ripples here and there.
+Also the more consumer-friendly genre is bound to reduce informational density of the movie so this moves it further down the list.

-But probably sequeiling the movie did not make sense at all.
+But probably sequeiling the movie did not make sense in the first place.
-I assume the firt picture is already a balanced picture that leaves the right ammount to be completed by the viewer.
+I assume the first movie is already a balanced picture that leaves the right ammount to be completed by the viewer.